(This post was originally published on June 12, 2014. We’ve updated it for accuracy and completeness.)

 At nChannel, we’re always doing research for our clients.
 Recently people have been asking, “What’s the best company to host a Magento store?”
 Unfortunately, the information available is sparse.
 It seems every guide out there is either poorly written or written by the hosting company itself.

 We wanted to alleviate the burden of researching every company for you.
 So, we’ve compiled a list of all the essential information you need to know when choosing a Magento hosting provider.
+This top provider list has recently changed since Magento started heavily promoting their Cloud product and we’ve seen some companies stop advertising Magento hosting offerings.

 Who are the best Magento hosting providers?